agupta890/Countdown-Timer/README.md

 <p>A simple and interactive countdown timer built using HTML, CSS, and JavaScript.</p>
 <h2>Features</h2>
 <li>
-  Set a countdown timer for a specific duration.
+  Set a countdown timer for a specific duration.<br>
   Display the remaining time in a user-friendly format (hours, minutes, seconds). start, pause, and reset functionality.
 </li>